CexyNature/Info_TownsvilleFloods/README.md

 Phone: **13 48 10**

-This website provides updated information about: emergency news, weasther warnings, road conditions, power outages and more.
+This website provides updated information about: emergency news, weather warnings, road conditions, power outages and more.

 ![](images/TSV_ED_at_20190205_165416.png)